Lego Harry Potter: Hogwarts Moment

 On March 1, 2022, 2 additional sets were released under the Hogwarts Moment subtheme.

 Throughout the year, additional sets based on various movies from the franchise were released.

 Additionally, on August 31, a 5129-piece Hogwarts Express D2C display set was released for purchase.

+2023

+2024

+The Hogwarts Castle line started in 2024, stating to be the most detailed Lego Hogwarts Castle to date.
+It is ongoing into the next several years, and will form the largest and most detailed Hogwarts Castle set yet released.